simrans4258/sep11-freedom-project/blog/entry03.md

 Of course, I ended up learning a lot of skills along the way of learning about my tool.
 Here are two skills I learned while learning my tool over the break.

 ### Keeping track of what I learned
+One skill I learned was to keep track of what I had learned throughout the course of figuring out Earsketch.

 ### Trying out new things
+Another skill I learned while learning about Earsketch is to try out new things, even if they seem scary to you.

 [Previous](entry02.md) | [Next](entry04.md)